 - Request verification of information.
 You are allowed to ask Alltran to verify the debt.
 The sample letter on the CFPB website helps you ask for the details that explain why Alltran believes you owe the debt, the amount and age of the debt, and the authority Alltran has to collect it.
 CFPB recommends sending the verification request within 30 days of receipt of the collection letter.
 During this time, under the FDCPA, you have the strongest legal grounds for your request.
 However, Alltran may not respond and this does not negate your obligation to repay a legitimate debt.

 - Dispute incorrect information.
 The collector must inform you that you can dispute your debt.
-If the debt is not yours or the information is incorrect it’s best to file a dispute in writing (get a sample dispute letter on the CFPB website noted above).
+If the debt is not yours or the information is incorrect, it’s best to file a dispute in writing (get a sample dispute letter on the CFPB website noted above).
 In your letter, state that the debt is not yours and request proof to the contrary.
 The CFPB cautions that if the collector continues to believe you’re responsible for the debt, they may take further action against you.

 - Consider settling your debt.
-If you were intending to resolve your debt anyhow, you may find that Alltran is more willing to negotiate a settlement than your original creditor was.
+If you were intending to resolve your debt anyway, you may find that Alltran is more willing to negotiate a settlement than your original creditor was.
 Because your account will likely only be with the agency for 90 days and they will only get paid if they get you to pay, they may be willing to negotiate a settlement rather than walk away empty handed.

 While Bovee has found Alltran collectors to be professional and his clients have found them easy to communicate with when negotiating settlements, he has witnessed some situations with Alltran collectors that concern him.

 “Be far more cautious with Alltran.
 They balk at providing things in writing,” Bovee said.
 “This makes no sense and cannot be trusted.
 The collector is given the latitude by their boss and I have seen them go back on things they’ve said.”
-You can learn more about negotiating and documenting a settlement with Alltran on the Resolve website.

 Alltran Financial, LP is located at 5800 N. Course Dr. Houston, TX 77072-1613.
 You can call them at 800-568-0399 or fill out a form online.